JimenaBaripatti/Machine_Learning_proj/README.md

-final_project_ML
+Machine Learning Project
 ==============================

-: A complete Machine Learning Project.
+A complete Machine Learning Project.
 I will compare the performance of a Random Forest and a Neural Networks classifiers.

 Project Organization
 ------------